andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 It was simple.
 I only needed to [enable the developer options in the tablet](https://learn.microsoft.com/pt-br/dotnet/maui/android/device/setup?view=net-maui-9.0).

-After scanning the QR Code on Expo I could see the app in the cellphone.
+After scanning the QR Code on Expo app I could see the app in the tablet.

+I already had Android Studio installed in the computer.
+Then I could run `adb devices` and in the output I could see the identification of the tablet.

 # Links passed in complementary materials section